transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 ### Adding a new file

-Once you have identified or creating the subpackage for your new service object, navigate into that folder.
+Once you have identified or creating the sub-package for your new service object, navigate into that folder.

 We name our files for the main **action** of that particular service object.
 For example, the file that contains the service to update a shipment is called `mto_shipment_updater.go`.
 If you are modifying an existing action, open that particular file.
 Otherwise, you should create a new one.

 If you are working from scratch, you will also need to add a service test file so that your tests will run properly.
-This file is boilerplate and can be copy/pasted from any other `services` subpackage.
+This file is boilerplate and can be copy/pasted from any other `services` sub-package.

-Your new subpackage should look like this:
+Your new sub-package should look like this:

 ```text
 mymove/